-If candidates have not completed a course equivalent to EPY 839, SED 800, STA 700, CDS 741, 771, or 772 with a grade of "C" or higher, these courses must be completed to meet the requirements for graduation, certification/licensure in Speech-Language Pathology by the American Speech-Language-Hearing Association, Kentucky Board of Speech-Language Pathology, and Kentucky Teacher Certification in Communication Disorders.
+If candidates have not completed a course equivalent to EPY 839, SED 800, STA 700, CDS 741, 771, or 772 with a grade of "C" or higher, these courses must be completed to meet the requirements for graduation, certif cation/licensure in Speech-Language Pathology by the American Speech-Language-Hearing Association, Kentucky Board of Speech-Language Pathology, and Kentucky Teacher Certif cation in Communication Disorders.

-Professional Semester I 9 hours
+Professional Semester I......9 hours

 CDS 720 and 898 or 897.

-Professional Semester II 9 hours

-CDS 870 and 897 or 898.

-Exit Requirement 0 hours

-GRD 877n or 878w

-Minimum Program Total 63 hours
+Minimum Program Total......63 hours